Anne-Marie Duff

-Anne-Marie Duff (born 8 October 1970) is an English actress and narrator.
-She is best known for her BAFTA nominated television roles in Shameless and The Virgin Queen, and her performance as Grace Williams in Bad Sisters, for which she won the Best Supporting Actress BAFTA in 2024.
+Anne-Marie Duff (born 8 October 1970) is a British actress and narrator.
+She is best known for her BAFTA-nominated television roles in Shameless and The Virgin Queen, and her performance as Grace Williams in Bad Sisters, for which she won the Best Supporting Actress BAFTA in 2024.

+She initially rose to fame for her role in Peter Mullan's The Magdalene Sisters (2001), before appearing in films, such as Notes on a Scandal (2006), Garage (2007), Is Anybody There?
+(2008), The Last Station (2009), Nowhere Boy (2009), Before I Go to Sleep (2014) and Suffragette (2015).

 Early life and education

 Duff was born in London on 8 October 1970, the younger of two children of Irish immigrants: her father, a painter and decorator at Fuller's Brewery in Chiswick, was from County Meath and her mother was from County Donegal and worked in a shoe shop.
 The family lived in Southall, London, and Duff attended Mellow Lane School.
 While at school, she joined the school choir, where she discovered she could 'really sing'.
 She paid for singing lessons with a woman who taught classical singing, who made a huge impact.
 Duff initially thought about pursuing a career as a singer and talked about it in great depth with her teacher, who looked at her and said, 'I think you have the soul of an actor.'
 At an early age, Duff attended a local youth theatre, Young Argosy, linked to the Argosy Players, in order to battle her shy nature; she soon became hooked on the stage.
 After further study of Film and Theatre, at the age of 19, she attended the Drama Centre in London, alongside John Simm, Anastasia Hille and her good friend Paul Bettany.